appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 You can set up access controls for both the staging and production environments.
 For each, you can decide whether a user can view the environment, modify it, and apply the environment configuration in edit/view modes.

 To learn more about access control in Appsmith, you can refer to [RBAC](/advanced-concepts/access-control/granular-access-control).

+## Environments with git

+Environments with Git allows you to work on separate versions of the data, test changes before deployment, and maintain a stable production environment.

+When using a staging environment, you can use the staging data and work on any feature branch in Git.
+You can create a new branch for each feature you're working on and commit changes to that branch as you make progress.
+Once a feature is stable and ready for deployment, you can merge it into the master branch.

+To use environments with Git, you can follow these steps:

+* Create a new datasource and configure its staging and production data.
+* Create or switch the branch in Git from the screen's bottom-left corner.
+* Write queries using the staging environment data in the branch.
+* Once you have tested your changes and are ready to deploy to production, merge the changes into the master branch.

+When you merge changes from the staging environment into the master branch, the production data remains unchanged, ensuring that end-users continue to view the same data they did before the changes were made.
+Check this guide to learn more about [working with Branches](/advanced-concepts/version-control-with-git/working-with-branches).